-The School provides a Pupil Passport for each of the children who receive learning support.
-This sets out the nature of the learning difficulty and outlines how the School will aim to address the need.
+The School provides an Individual Learning Plan for each of the children who are on the Inclusion List.
+This sets out the nature of the child's barrier to learning and outlines how the School will aim to address the need.
 It also sets out targets for improvement so that we can review and monitor the progress of each child at regular intervals.
 In addition, Provision Maps for each class provide a class record of any learning needs.

 Where a pupil has an Education, Health and Care Plan, he/she will receive an appropriate education which fulfils the requirements of that plan, following an adapted curriculum tailored to their needs, with 'in-class' support if necessary.
-The School's SENCo will be responsible for liaising with Buckinghamshire Education Authority and ensuring a review of the EHC Plan takes place annually.
+The School's SENDCo will be responsible for liaising with Buckinghamshire Education Authority and ensuring a review of the EHC Plan takes place annually.